waveform-computing/compoundpi/docs/protocol.rst

 **Syntax:** RESOLUTION *width* *height*

-The :samp:`RESOLUTION` command changes the camera's configuration to use the specified capture resolution which is two integer numbers giving the width and height of the new resolution.
+The :ref:`protocol_resolution` command changes the camera's configuration to use the specified capture resolution which is two integer numbers giving the width and height of the new resolution.

-A standard response is expected with no data.
+An OK response is expected with no data.

 .. _protocol_send: